Oracle Health Health Design System Desktop EHR 20+ Teams

 Pattern audit finding

-"Severity was encoded in color in some places and text in others.
+"Severity was encoded in color or badges in some places and text in others.
 Clinicians couldn't build a reliable mental model for what danger looked like."

 Discovery synthesis

-"Components that looked actionable were sometimes read-only.
+"Components that looked read-only were sometimes actionable.
 Clinicians were learning module by module which things they could act on."

 Cross-team interview finding